Murli0399/Java_Interview_Question/README.md

 - 167 .
 What is the difference between synchronized and concurrent collections in Java?
 - 168 .
 Explain the new concurrent collections in Java.
 - 169 .
 Explain about copy on write concurrent collections approach.
 - 170 .
-What is compare and swap approach?
+What is the compare and swap approach?
 - 171 .
 What is a lock?
 How is it different from using a synchronized approach?
 - 172 .
 What is the initial capacity of a Java collection?
 - 173 .
 What is the load factor?